ThomasStrong/Blackjack/README.md

 ## Overview

-Blackjack
+The card playing game Blackjack in console.
+This target framework for this app is .NET 5.0.
+It uses Spectre.Console for rendering and Newtonsoft for JSON serialization.

   <br></br>

 ## Instructions

 - Clone this Repository:  Using the green 'Code' button above clone the repo to your local machine.
-- Open the file Geometry_Calculator.sln in Visual Studio (or preferred IDE).
+- Open the file Blackjack.sln in Visual Studio (or preferred IDE).
     * **Note: In Visual Studio, you can select: Open > 'Open a Project or Solution'; Or navigate to the file in your file explorer, right-click and choose 'Open in Visual Studio'.
 - Run Debug to begin the appliciation.